Reshav03/Reshav03/README.md

 - 👋 Hi, I’m @Reshav03
-- 👀 I’m interested in learning new skills specifically coding languages and analytical skills
+- 👀 I’m interested in learning new skills specifically Coding Languages and alo in Information Technology domain
-- 🌱 I’m currently learning data science using python, sql, R, tableau and powerbi
+- 🌱 I’m currently trying to learn Linux OS
-- 💞️ I’m looking to learn and find internships in order for me to gain practical experience
+- 💞️ I’m currently a working professional in IT segment
 - 📫 You can reach me on linkedin - https://www.linkedin.com/in/reshav-bhadani-27abb498/

 <!---